 While you want something compact for everyday carrying in a purse or pocket, you can easily go with a larger, more powerful battery to keep in your luggage.
 Yes, you won’t have those handy exterior ports on your suitcase, but the battery itself will be basically the same thing that ships inside all of these fancy suitcases.

-This is the most complex to implement, with most solutions offering tracking via cellular or Bluetooth.
+Using location tracking to prevent and find lost luggage is the most complex to implement, with most solutions offering tracking via cellular or Bluetooth.
 GPS systems are available, but generally require purchasing a subscription.

 Tile offers the simplest and most popular devices, with Bluetooth tracking that takes advantage of their user network once your item is out of your phone’s range.
 The battery lasts for one year, then you’ll need to replace the tracker.